-South Dakota House moves to impeach AG after fatal crash
+South Dakota House Moves to Impeach AG After Fatal Crash

 The resolution also stated that Ravnsborg’s conduct following the crash was “unbecoming” and his “statements and actions failed to meet the standard” of his office.

+“When we started looking through and thinking about the duties that the attorney general owes to the people of South Dakota, and I think he owes a special duty to protect the people and uphold the laws.
+And I think that the actions in these incidents fell short of that duty,” said Rep. Will Mortensen, who represents the area where the crash occurred and who sponsored the impeachment resolution.

-Shortly before the impeachment resolution was filed, Gov. Kristi Noem joined the chorus of people calling for him to step down.
+Shortly before the impeachment resolution was filed, Gov. Kristi Noem called for him to step down.
+The governor's spokesman, Ian Fury, said she also supports the impeachment resolution.

 “Now that the investigation has closed and charges have been filed, I believe the Attorney General should resign,” Noem said in a statement.